What Is Sustainable Forestry and Management?

 Nearly 3 million trees are planted in the U.S. per day.

-Paper makers grow and maintain forests at a rate that's nearly double the volume needed to make the products you rely on every day.
+Papermakers help grow and maintain forests at a rate that’s nearly double the volume needed to make the products you rely on every day.

 Responsible forestry provides cleaner air, cleaner water and diverse habitats for wildlife.

-What Makes a Healthy, Sustainable Forest?
+What Makes a Forest Sustainable?

 Young forests are habitats for songbirds like warblers as well as small reptiles